safetycat/dev1/README.md

 you will be prompted for several things:

-<code>wordpress URL</code>: this is the address of your localhost and folder you just created, so if the folder I just created in htdocs was 'foobar' then most likely the wordpress URL I want to put here will be <code>localhost/foobar</code>
+<code>wordpress URL</code>: this is the address of your vhost you just created.

-<code>Table prefix:</code> up to you because we're not version controlling the database or the config file so it's not shared - when the site is deployed to production it will have its own prefix, it helps to choose something with an underscore at the end.
+<code>Table prefix:</code> up to you because at the moment we're not version controlling the database or the config file so it's not shared - when the site is deployed to production it will have its own prefix, (b.t.w. it helps to choose something with an underscore at the end as it doesn't put one in)

 <code>Database host</code>: this is most likely localhost